 OVERCOMING LANGUAGE BARRIERS

-In the below video Mandarin Interpreter Bruce Song shares his advice on how to effectively work with Interpreters so they can best support the particpants in your next engagement process.
+In the below video Mandarin Interpreter Bruce Song shares his advice on how to effectively work with Interpreters so they can best support the participants in your next engagement process.

 Preparation is key